abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/digitalocean/digitalocean-nginx-ingress-controller.md

 kubectl get all -n cert-manager
 ```

-The output looks similar to the following
+The output looks similar to the following:

 ```
 NAME                                           READY   STATUS    RESTARTS   AGE